gnolang/gno/docs/how-to-guides/effective-gno.md

 offer more features like token-gating, vaults, and wrapping.

 For instance, if you're creating a voting system for a DAO, GRC20 tokens are ideal.
-They're programmable, can be embedded in safe Go objects, and offer more control.
+They're programmable, can be embedded in safe Gno objects, and offer more control.

 Remember, GRC20 tokens are more gas-intensive and aren't IBC-ready yet.
 They